 When this shirt is first worn, many people find it to be unnaturally stiff and unyielding.
 However, after a few wash and wears, the close-knit cotton fibers begin to become more flexible and giving.
-If you desire bedtime comfort right away, you might want to consider other options.
-If you’re willing to give this shirt a bit of a chance, it can easily become one of your favorites.

 In addition to helping you conserve body heat, this shirt is always quite good at keeping moisture and sweat away from your body using a moisture-wicking cotton knit material.
 Also, the material has been designed to help repel stains and dirt, which can shorten the life of any shirt, thermal or otherwise.

 This shirt is made from a 100% cotton blend material that stretches over time to fit comfortably in nearly every situation.